Integrated Reading and Writing (INRW) Lab for 0420

 - Digital Art

 Student submissions must be original, unpublished work.
-The Spring 2015 semester deadline is March 6, 2015.
+Students may submit a total of five works.
+The Spring 2015 semester deadline has passed, but students may begin to submit work for the Fall 2015 edition.
 Files submitted online must be in PDF, Word, or JPEG formats.
 Fine art may be taken to the INRW 0420 Lab in NTB 405 to be photographed or scanned.

 Students may also apply to be part of the editorial staff.
 The student editorial staff helps choose which submissions will be published.
 Student editors may also be eligible for a scholarship ($1250 for full-time or $750 for part-time students).
-Deadline to apply to be an editor for the Spring 2015 semester is February 27, 2015.
+Deadline to apply to be an editor for the Spring 2015 semester has passed, but students may begin to apply for the Fall 2015 editorial staff.

 Meet our Fall 2014 Tiger PAWS SEG Editorial Scholarship Winners!